stackmagic/bitly-api-client/README.md

 * status_txt
 * data

 The `data` field contains the actual response information of type `T`.
-It is possible, that the `data` field is null.
-As of now, it is your obligation to check the status_code and act accordingly.
+It is possible, that the `data` field is `null`.
+As of now, it is your obligation to check the `status_code` and act accordingly.
 No exceptions are thrown if an error response is received.
-[The meaning of the status_code](http://dev.bitly.com/formats.html) is well documented by bitly.
+[The meaning of the `status_code`](http://dev.bitly.com/formats.html) is well documented by bitly.

 # Roadmap